C2Talon/c2t_megg/README.md

 * returns a map of monsters that are maximally donated, as read from the data file

 `int[monster] c2t_megg_eggs()`
-* returns a map of monsters inside the mimic eggs the user has, and how many of each, by parsing the description of the mimic egg
+* returns a map of monsters inside the mimic eggs the user has, and how many of each, by parsing the mafia preference containing mimic egg contents

 ### CLI